 You can call me Mike.
 I live to play guitar.

-I may have come late to the game, not so much as touching a guitar before I was 18, but I did my best to hit the ground running.
+I may have come late to the game, not so much as touching a guitar until I was 17, but I did my best to hit the ground running.
 Now, I don't even feel like myself unless I have my instrument in my hands.

 Not long after, I started college where I majored in music.
 The college I attended had you pick between jazz and classical guitar and I chose jazz simply because I didn't own a classical guitar (despite never listening to any jazz before in my life).
 I had no idea how such a minor decision would shape my life.
 I developed a great affection for jazz and that style that still informs my playing to this day.